Pwd9000-ML/blog-devto/posts/2023/DevOps-Terraform-Functions/DevOps-Terraform-Functions.md

 "mysupercoolstoraged29fc5"
 ```

-Viola!
+Voila!
 We now have a randomly generated storage account name, that will always be unique and not be limited to character and case limitations for our storage account/s.

 Let's run this function a few times to see the results: